- Your State

 Choosing where your child goes to school is one of the biggest decisions you face.
 While it may feel intimidating to navigate your school options in South Dakota and make a choice, you can do it!
 The best starting point for choosing a good school fit is knowing your options.
 This post will break down the main learning environments available in your state.
 In South Dakota, families can choose from traditional public schools, private schools, online academies, homeschooling, and learning pods.
 While not currently options in South Dakota, most other states also offer families public charter schools and public magnet schools.

 Most South Dakota families choose traditional public school for their child.
 Traditional public schools are operated by school districts, free to attend, open to all students, and funded by taxpayers.
 Did you know that, on average, South Dakota spends $10,208 per public school student each year?

 You can take advantage of open enrollment by visiting multiple public schools near you and discovering which is the best fit for your family.
 Traditional public schools aren’t all the same: They may differ in learning methods and one may just “feel different” than another to you.

 South Dakota is one of only five states that have not yet passed laws allowing public charter schools.
-Charter schools are public schools that are allowed the freedom to innovate while being held accountable for student achievement.
 Charter schools are tuition-free public schools that have extra freedom to innovate.
 They are accountable to an authorizing entity for student achievement.
-The school’s charter describes what unique community need the school seeks to fill, and the school may be authorized by a governing body, a college, or a school board.
+Each school’s charter describes what unique community need the school seeks to fill, and the school may be authorized by a governing body, a college, or a school board.

 While South Dakota families cannot yet choose public charters, this may be an option in the future.